• Skip to primary navigation

 What Are Brussels Sprouts?

 Brussels Sprouts are essentially little tiny cabbages.
-They can be used raw in salads, roasted, fried, or sautéed.
+They are delicious raw in salads, roasted, fried, or sautéed.
 They have very few calories and have loads of health benefits.
 Packed with vitamin C, fiber, protein, and calcium, brussels sprouts are considered very healthy.
 They are so versatile that you can add them to frittatas, casseroles, or salads.

 A close up look of flash fried Brussels sprouts with pancetta and parmesan on a white platter with a silver serving spoon.